radicle-dev/radicle-upstream/docs/development.md

 [Jest](https://jestjs.io/) for unit tests.
 You can find integration tests in the `cypress/` directory and unit tests next to the modules they correspond to.

-- To run all ui tests call: `yarn test`.
+- To run all UI tests run: `yarn test`.
 - To troubleshoot integration tests via the Cypress GUI, run:
   `yarn test:integration:debug`.
 - To isolate a single integration test for debugging purposes, use